Securities lending FAQs

 Read More -

-Absolutely.
-You maintain economic ownership and can sell or recall loaned shares at any time.
-Doing so terminates the loan, and the shares return to your account.
+Yes.
+You maintain full ownership of your investments and can sell or recall loaned shares at any time.
+Selling your shares automatically ends the loan, and the shares return to your account.

 Read More -